JongWasTaken/easympv/README.md

 ## TODOs and Ideas
 #### TODOs
+- First Time Setup!
+I almost forgot about this...
 - More Windows testing: My main rig runs Arch Linux, so any Windows-specific code is usually guessed
 - macOS testing: I need to set up a macOS virtual machine again
 - Write a simple installer for Windows folks (probably .NET again, maybe ill try out NSIS or something like that)